Wardrobe basics combine to create stylish and comfortable outfits for a spring vacation

 Or if you are in a position to splurge on Hermes, well, I won’t tell you not to.
 They are also linked, because when do I ever link to anything from Hermes?!

-Our spring travel capsule has to work for evening as well.
+Our spring travel capsule has to work for evening as well and I did plan this capsule with the idea that it would work for a trip to Europe.
 I am showing you three outfit options here but I think we can stretch it to six evenings for a week away.
 I would wear the dress twice – with or without the blazer.
 And I could also pair the skirt with the black long-sleeved shirt and necklace.
 If I had space (and I did when I packed it all in a carry-on) I would tuck in an additional lightweight blouse that I would wear in the evening with the trousers.

 Tote Bag for a Spring Capsule Wardrobe

 I recently invested in a new tote bag, the Class Structured Leather Tote by Cuyana.
 I absolutely love it.
-I use it most days and it’s already come with me on a trip to California!
+I use it most days and it’s already come with me on trips to Toronto and California!
 Note that the one I bought is a traditional tote style with an open top.
-They also have gorgeous totes with a zippered top, if you want something specifically for travel: Classic Leather Zipper Tote.
+I use it at home to carry all my books to French class or if I am going to work at a coffee shop.
+Cuyana also has gorgeous totes with a zippered top, if you want something specifically for travel consider this: Classic Leather Zipper Tote.